av1d/SuperCDX/README.md

-# Wayback CDX Search Engine – Flask Edition
+# Wayback Machine CDX Search Engine – Flask Edition

 A Flask-based web application for searching files on the Internet Archive's Wayback Machine using the CDX API.